jimurick/vermont/examples/shiny/About.md

 </tbody>
 </table>

-<br/>The metrics are divided into are 5 groups:
+The metrics are divided into are 5 groups:

 -   Mortality
 -   Patient Experience